 The CFTC Settlement Explained

-- Misleading value claims: Sales reps allegedly told customers that certain coins would appreciate significantly, without adequate basis for those claims
+- Misleading value claims: Sales reps allegedly told customers that certain coins would appreciate significantly, without adequate basis

 - Undisclosed markups: Customers weren't always clearly informed about how much they were paying above the actual metal value